Erskine College: Academics

 Erskine College offers Bachelor of Arts and Bachelor of Science degrees.
-Minors are offered in several other fields of study.
-A Christian Education concentration is offered within the Bible and Religion major and special minors are offered in Family Studies, Computer Science, Non-Western Studies, Theater, and Information Technology.
+Minors are offered in several fields of study.
+A Christian Education concentration is offered within the Bible and Religion major and special minors are offered in Family Studies, Computer Science, Non-Western Studies, and Information Technology.
 The college also offers pre-professional programs in medicine, law, pharmacy, and dentistry.
 The student to faculty ratio is 15:1.